rowellx68/cypress-a11y/README.md

 ### `cy.injectAxe()`

 Injects axe-core® into the current window and initializes it.
-This command should be called before any other `cypress-accessibility` commands.
+This command should be called before any other `cypress-a11y-report` commands.

 ```ts
 cy.injectAxe();